getify/You-Dont-Know-JS/types & grammar/ch5.md

 ## Function Arguments

-Another example of a TDZ violation can be seen with ES6 default parameter values (see the *"ES6 & Beyond"* title of this series):
+Another example of a TDZ violation can be seen with ES6 default parameter values (see the *ES6 & Beyond* title of this series):

 ```js
 var b = 3;